 For seventh grade, students have a similar nine-week survey of the New Testament, beginning with a review of I & II Chronicles, which lays out messianic expectations, and then moves through the life of Jesus through the Gospel writers and the Letters of Paul.

 Because Holland Hall is an ecumenical community that includes and embraces many different faiths and beliefs, none of the courses are offered with the intent of proselytizing.
 Again, the aim is literacy, not conversion.
 All questions, opinions, and perspectives are encouraged and valued.
-Class is facilitated through videos and discussions and are Pass/Fail.
+Class is facilitated through videos and discussions.

 4th-5th Grade Fine Arts